platformsh/platformsh-docs/src/configuration/app/source-operations.md

 ---
-search:
-    keywords: ['.platform.app.yaml', 'automated', 'code', 'source', 'update', 'operation', 'dependencies', 'auto']
+title: "Source operations"
+weight: 13
+toc: false
 ---

-# Source operations

-> **note**
->
+{{< note >}}
-> Source Operations are currently in Beta.
+Source Operations are currently in Beta.
 While the syntax is not expected to change, some behavior might in the future.

->
-> Also be aware that Source Operations are not compatible with [3rd party repository integrations](/administration/integrations.md) at this time.
+Also be aware that Source Operations are not compatible with [3rd party repository integrations](/administration/integrations.html) at this time.
 If you use a 3rd party repository then any changes from Source Operations will be overwritten by the integration.
+{{< /note >}}

 An application can define a number of operations that apply to its source code and that can be automated.